warthog37/tilted-gryphons.github.io/pages/loot.md

 **[2]** Amongst that group of people, we figure out who needs it, i.e. who it would be an upgrade for. <br />
 **[3]** At this point, we ask those people to roll for the item (69 = 101), unless one of these rules comes into play:

-**Rule of Progress:** It's an item that seriously impacts our overall raid progression and needs to go to someone specific for reasons made public.
+**Rule of Progress:** <br />
+It's an item that seriously impacts our overall raid progression and needs to go to someone specific for reasons made public.
 This is where most 'tank funneling' happens. <br />
-**Rule of Complements:** It would complement someone's loot exceptionally well, such as finishing a set bonus, or something like the leaf and sinew being kept together. <br />
+**Rule of Complements:** <br />
+It would complement someone's loot exceptionally well, such as finishing a set bonus, or something like the leaf and sinew being kept together. <br />
-**Rule of Round Robin:** One of the people in question has had success with rolls on significant upgrades that raid already. <br />
+**Rule of Round Robin:** <br />
+One of the people in question has had success with rolls on significant upgrades that raid already. <br />
-**Rule of Legendaries:** For weapons, bis-forever items, and some trinkets.
+**Rule of Legendaries:** <br />
+For weapons, bis-forever items, and some trinkets.
 These obviously require some unusual deliberation and consideration, including things like attendance, performance. <br />

 #### Important Notes
 • We do not show any special consideration towards officers / class leaders. <br />